Prostate cancer usually develops slowly, so there may be no signs for many years.

 As prostate cancer usually progresses very slowly, you can live for decades without symptoms or needing treatment.

-You may find it beneficial to talk about the condition with your family, friends, a family doctor and other men with prostate cancer.
+You may find it beneficial to talk about the condition with your family, friends, a GP and other people with prostate cancer.

 Financial support is also available if prostate cancer reduces your ability to work.